JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-with-alt-enter/index.md

 ![Force Braces for our For Loop](force-braces.png)

-You get a live preview of what your code will look like if you press **Save**.
+You get a live preview of what your code will look like.
 When you save these changes, they are saved to your current [code style scheme](https://www.jetbrains.com/help/idea/configuring-code-style.html).

 If you don't like the changes, press **Escape** or **Cancel** to leave the dialog without saving.
 The code will revert to its previous formatting and without the curly braces on our `for` loop.